 Female cats, known as queens, can become sexually mature from just four months of age.
-Once sexually mature, queens have regular heat cycles during which they may demonstrate restlessness, calling and wailing, squirming, rubbing and presenting the rear in attempts to attract a mate.
+Once reaching this stage, they have regular heat cycles.

-These periods of reproductive activity, lasting a few days, recur every few weeks during the breeding season, which usually runs from February to August.
-During these heat cycles, a queen will be very attractive to unneutered male tom cats.
+During these heat cycles, she’ll be very attractive to unneutered tom cats.
 Males can detect her scent from several miles away and will make great efforts to reach her.

 If you have a female cat, there’s no sure way of knowing if she has mated with another cat until she starts showing signs of pregnancy.
 You should look out for:

 If you notice any of these changes you should take your cat to the vet as they will be able to confirm if your cat is pregnant.

 If you have a male cat, there will be no way of knowing if he’s been mating with females.
 If they’re nearby you might hear the female scream.

 If your female cat isn’t neutered, she’ll actively look for an unneutered male when she’s in heat and any local tom cats will actively look for her.
 Female cats, even if they are already pregnant will still accept the advances of tom cats.
 By mating with multiple toms, a female cat can give birth to kittens from different fathers in the same litter, so even if she’s already pregnant she may still look for a mate.

 The best way to keep tom cats away is to get your cat neutered.
 This will prevent any unwanted pregnancies and tom cats won’t take much interest in her.
 There are also many other health benefits to getting your cat neutered, whether they are male or female.
 Read more in our neutering guide.